-Maximum Permissible Number of Theory Courses for UG Students according to the

-ic Standing

-2. 1 st 2 nd 3 rd to 8 th semester

-semester semester

-Prescribed Six Six 4-6 theory courses (without minor program

-number of and additional learning)

-theory courses

-AS: Category I Six Six Prescribed number of theory courses in the

-respective semester plus maximum two

-theory courses on regular basis for

-additional learning including Minor program.

-.
-AS: Category II .
+Maximum Perm Maximum Permissible Number of Theory Courses for UG Students according to the Academic Standing 2.
+1 st 2 nd 3 rd to 8 th semester semester semester Prescribed number of theory courses Six Six 4-6 theory courses (without minor program and additional learning) AS: Category I Six Six Prescribed number of theory courses in the respective semester plus maximum two theory courses on regular basis for additional learning including Minor program. .
+AS: Category II AS: Category III AS: Category IV .
 Six .
-Six .
-Prescribed number of theory courses in the

-AS: Category III respective semester plus one additional

-AS: Category IV theory course on regular basis either for

-additional learning including Minor program

-(for category II) or for registering the missed

-courses of the respective semester (for

-category III and IV).
+Six Prescribed number of theory courses in the respective semester plus one additional theory course on regular basis either for additional learning including Minor program (for category II) or for registering the missed courses of the respective semester (for category III and IV). .

-.
 AS: Category V .
 Six .
-Six Prescribed number of theory courses in the

-respective semester minus one theory
+Six .
+Prescribed number of theory courses in the respective semester minus one theory course.

-course.